Temporary EHBL-like behavior of Markarian 501 during July 2014 VHE flaring: Two-Zone Photohadronic Model

-It is observed that in the standard jet scenario of the BL lac objects, the $p\gamma\rightarrow\Delta^+$ process is inefficient due to the low background photon density~\citep{2017MNRAS.465.3506P}.
-To void this problem in the photohdronic model we assume that during the VHE flaring of the source, an internal compact jet is formed within the larger jet~\citep{2016EPJC...76..127S,2018EPJC...78..484S}.
+It is observed that in the standard jet scenario of the BL Lac objects, the $p\gamma\rightarrow\Delta^+$ process is inefficient due to the low background photon density~\cite{2017MNRAS.465.3506P}.To avoid this problem and to explain the VHE gamma-ray events from HBLs, a double jet structure is assumed in the context of the photohadronic model~\cite{Sahu:2019lwj}.
+In this model, it is assumed that during the VHE flaring of the source, an internal compact jet is formed within the larger jet~\cite{2016EPJC...76..127S,2018EPJC...78..484S}.
 The inner jet has radius $R'_f$ and the outer jet has radius $R'_b$ and $R'_f < R'_b$.
-Also, the photon density in the inner jet region, $n'_{\gamma,f}$, is larger than the photon density in the outer jet region, $n'_{\gamma}$ ($n'_{\gamma,f}\, > \, n'_{\gamma}$).
-During the VHE flaring, the accelerated high energy protons interact with the seed photons in inner jet region to produce $\Delta$-resonance.
+Also, the photon density in the inner jet region, $n'_{\gamma,f}$, is larger than the photon density in the outer jet region, $n'_{\gamma}$ ($n'_{\gamma,f}\, \gg \, n'_{\gamma}$).
+During the VHE flaring, the accelerated high energy protons interact with the seed photons in the inner jet region to produce $\Delta$-resonance.
 Due to high density photons in the inner jet region, the efficiency of the production of $\Delta$-resonance is relatively high as compared to the standard jet scenario and this avoids the necessity for super-Eddington luminosity of protons.